hed-standard/hed-specification/PROPOSED.md

 - Correct the word between in `**** Fraction <nowiki>[A numerical value betwee 0 and 1.]</nowiki>`
 - Rename `labelClass` to `nameClass` in `Property/Informational-property/Parameter/Parameter-label/#'
 - Rename `labelClass` to `nameClass` in `Property/Sensory-property/Sensory-attribute/auditory-attribute/Timbre/#'

+### Suggested additions
+This section suggests listed additions to the HED tags

+- Add `Distracted` to `Agent-emotional-state`.
+(Source Monique Denissen.
+Re: Often experiments are designed with distractions and surveys may assess the participant's degree of distration.)
+- Add Arrow to 2D-shape.
+(Source Monique Denissen.
+Re:  Arrow is a common 2D-shape used in experiments.
+- Needed some way of tagging that the participant is finished --- like an OK or Done.
+(Source Monique Denissen)